 Your home’s value, as established by an appraisal, will affect the loan-to-value (LTV) ratio of your refinance loan.
 Here’s what that means for you:

-→ If the appraisal comes in lower than the purchase price, you’re on shakier ground.
+• If the appraisal comes in lower than the purchase price, you’re on shakier ground.
 Your lender could charge you higher interest rates, or it may not even approve your refinance.
 Lenders won’t approve a refinance loan that’s for more than the home is worth.

-Who pays for the appraisal and how much will it cost?
+Who pays for the appraisal, and how much will it cost?

-The borrower covers the cost of the appraisal — paying for it either as part of the loan closing costs or financing it into the loan amount.
-For a single-family home, appraisals usually cost between $300 and $500.
-However, they could be more expensive if your home is unusually large or complex, or if there’s a shortage of appraisers in your area.
-You can also expect to pay a little bit more if you need a VA home appraisal; you can check VA appraisal rates by county at the VA website.
+The appraisal could be more expensive if your home is unusually large or complex, or if there’s a shortage of appraisers in your area.
+You can also expect to pay a bit more if you need a VA home appraisal; you can check VA appraisal rates by county at the VA website.

 You’re entitled to receive a copy of the appraisal from the lender at no extra cost, according to the Consumer Financial Protection Bureau.